d2l-ai/d2l-en/chapter_introduction/index.md

 You can think of the parameters as knobs that we can turn, manipulating the behavior of the program.
 Once the parameters are fixed, we call the program a *model*.
-The set of all distinct programs (input output mappings) that we can produce just by manipulating the parameters is called a *family* of models.
+The set of all distinct programs (input--output mappings) that we can produce just by manipulating the parameters is called a *family* of models.
 And the "meta-program" that uses our dataset